 Minimally invasive fertility surgery is used in cases of unexplained infertility, fibroid removal, tubal reversal, and endometriosis ablation.
-We perform many of these surgeries in our own surgical center, so you do not have to go to the hospital.
+We perform some of these surgeries at our own surgical center.

 At a Glance